 My name is Anita Singh, a primary school teacher.
 I am a breast cancer survivor.
 I was 40 in 2013 when I was diagnosed with breast cancer.
 After treatment of surgery, multiple sessions of chemotherapy, and radiotherapy, today I am perfectly alright.

-But due to some circumstances, I was not able to get the diagnostic test.
+However, due to some circumstances, I was not able to get the diagnostic test.
 After a month I felt the size of the lump has increased.
 I went to the doctor again and she questioned me for not getting the diagnostic test done.
-I immediately got the mammography and sonography done, both of them showed a negative result.
-But the doctor suggested undergoing surgery to remove the lumps.
+I immediately got the mammography and sonography done, and both of them showed a negative result.
+However, the doctor suggested undergoing surgery to remove the lumps.
 Before the surgery, I was asked to get an FNAC test to proceed further, which showed negative results as in previous tests.
 But still, the doctors decided to go through the surgery to remove the lumps.

 The time that I got to know about my Breast cancer diagnosis I was shaken to the core.
 I was physically strong enough but not mentally.
 The doctor that we consulted for the Breast cancer treatment has given us his time even when he had a long line of patients.
 The words he told me are Cry your heart while you're in this room, and once you step out of the room you should not cry but have to be strong.
 He also told me not to discuss the surgery.
 At first, I was confused about not discussing it.
 But later I understood that people will start pitying and sympathizing to a point where you start feeling scared of your condition and something bad is happening with you.
 I am very grateful to the doctor for being a great support.
-My treatment included six sessions of chemotherapy and twenty-five sessions of radiotherapy
+My treatment included six sessions of chemotherapy and twenty-five sessions of radiotherapy.

-I looked at my mother for positivity as she stayed strong when my father passed away at a young age and looked after her children and fulfilled her responsibilities.
+I looked at my mother for positivity as she stayed strong when my father passed away at a young age looked after her children and fulfilled her responsibilities.
 Throughout the Breast cancer treatment, she radiated positive energy even while we were bickering at each other as a daughter and mother.
 My whole family supported me throughout.
-Other than my family, my childhood friend who is a doctor, my oncologist, my colleagues, members of the cancer community, all supported me one or another way by diverting my mind from negative thoughts.
+Other than my family, my childhood friend who is a doctor, my oncologist, my colleagues, and members of the cancer community, all supported me in one or another way by diverting my mind from negative thoughts.

 In the operation room, I was awake but not self-conscious while the doctors were doing stitches.
 I went into a phantasm which was the darkest time of the journey.
 My thoughts revolved around my son who was in eighth grade at that time, to whom I was not able to say a proper goodbye.
-I was seeing my dead self at that moment but I wasnt able to do anything.
+I was seeing my dead self at that moment but I wasn't able to do anything.
 A doctor in the surgery room pulled me out of the bottomless pit I was falling into.
 Even today I am scared to go to that hospital.

 I lead a normal life like any other person.
 But after recovering from Breast cancer, I started considering life with a positive outlook.

-I joined cancer care groups like Sanghini(for breast cancer), Indradhanush (for all cancer types), and also have a social group of our own Ansh foundation.
+I joined cancer care groups like Sanghini(for breast cancer), and Indradhanush (for all cancer types), and also have a social group of our own Ansh foundation.
 We did social activities for awareness, to support other cancer fighters and survivors.
 My ideology after cancer is to help, support, and stand for others in any possible way that I can.

-I rejoined as the primary school teacher.
+I rejoined as a primary school teacher.
 Spending time with children for four to five hours would fill me with positivity, energy, and support for the whole twenty-four hours.
-The children lift up the mood instantly.
+The children lift the mood instantly.
 I would like to suggest that one should not leave their source and objective of happiness.

-I gained so much positivity after surviving cancer so that If cancer is to recur again, I would fight it mirthfully.
+I gained so much positivity after surviving cancer so If cancer is to recur again, I would fight it mirthfully.

 My husband passed away a few months ago.
 But this is the life we have to carry on living and fighting every struggle thrown our way.

 Many people try to avoid cancer treatment due to various reasons.
-But once cancer is diagnosed it can be overwhelming, and confusing but talking to a doctor for the available options regarding their cancer type and cancer treatments or therapies can help to make a better decision regarding the choice of treatment.
+Once cancer is diagnosed it can be overwhelming, and confusing but talking to a doctor about the available options regarding their cancer type and cancer treatments or therapies can help to make a better decision regarding the choice of treatment.
 Everyone has their perspective of viewing things but one should never delay the treatment, or should never consider it as a pain and hard way.
 Even though coping with cancer treatment can be a challenge, it is necessary.

 Parting message